Crisis Containment Program

 - Publicized complaints from clients or customers

-- Publicized allegations of discrimination or harassment
+- Publicized allegations of discrimination

 - Fraud, insider trading, or other allegations against company executives